 The Bottom Line

-I’m a firm believer that a child’s success in grade school is largely a function of their personality and willingness to learn.
-Kids that have the hunger to learn and thirst for knowledge will excel, regardless of the environment.
-Parents can help too by steering them away from the video games and nurturing their child’s innate curiosity about the world around them.
+For most kids, success in grade school is largely a function of their willingness to learn; kids with a thirst for knowledge will always excel, regardless of their environment.
+And parents can foster that thirst by nurturing their child’s innate curiosity about the world around them — and keeping them away from the television.

 So save your money.
 You’d be doing your kids a bigger favor by using that K-8 private school tuition to save for college or, better yet, help build them a healthy nest egg that they could tap in their retirement years.

-And if you’re going to insist that lower student-teacher ratios provided by private schools are essential to Junior’s learning, you’d still be much better served financially by sending him to a public school and getting a tutor.
+And if you insist that lower student-teacher ratios provided by private schools are essential to Junior’s learning, you’d still be much better served financially by sending him to a public school and getting a tutor.

-That is, unless you like getting ripped off.
+That is, unless you like getting ripped off — or enjoy burning $100 bills.

 Photo Credit: Liz West